Christopher Cocksworth: Episcopal ministry

 His nomination for the appointment as Bishop of Coventry on the retirement of Colin Bennetts was announced on 3 March 2008.
 He was formally elected by the cathedral chapter in May 2008, following the issue of a congé d'elire by Elizabeth II on 6 May 2008.
 He was consecrated as a bishop on 3 July 2008 in Southwark Cathedral by Rowan Williams, Archbishop of Canterbury; and was enthroned on 1 November 2008.
 He was the youngest serving diocesan bishop at the time of his appointment, and retained that distinction until late 2014.
-He entered the House of Lords, as a Lord Spiritual, on 9 November 2012.
+He became a member of the House of Lords as a Lord Spiritual on 19 November 2012.

-He became the Church of England's lead bishop for Higher and Further Education in 2021.
+He became the Church of England's lead bishop for higher and Further Education in 2021.

+In June 2023, Cocksworth was appointed Dean of Windsor, the head of St George's Chapel, a royal peculiar in the precincts of Windsor Castle, He took up the appointment on 6 November, resigning the see of Coventry on the previous day.

 Views

 Cocksworth is against the extending of marriage to same-sex couples, and supports the Church of England current definition of Holy Matrimony (i.e. the life long union of one man and one woman).

 In 2023, following the news that the House of Bishop's of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated:

+During the Church of England's February 2023 General Synod meeting, Cocksworth was one of two bishops in the house to abstain in the successful vote to introduce blessings and prayers for same-sex relationships.